-In the region, the Rhône holds a central position.
-To begin with, he was the one who sculpted these steep slopes and steep hills.
-He did things right because Hermitage Hill has been a National Heritage Site since 2013!
+In the region, the Rhone holds a central place.
+To begin with, it is he who carved these steep slopes and steep hillsides.
+He did it right, since the Hermitage hill has been classified as a National Heritage Site since 2013!

-Today, the Rhône current also serves as a guide for our walks.
-You can follow it by road, via the mythical National 7 or from the Viarhôna which allows you to pedal safely over thirty kilometres of the area.
-And of course, cruise ships naturally offer a privileged view of these breathtaking landscapes.
+Today, the current of the Rhône also serves as a guide for our walks.
+You can follow it by road, via the mythical National 7 or from the Viarhôna, which allows you to pedal in complete safety over the thirty kilometres or so of the area.
+And of course, the cruise boats naturally offer a privileged view of these breathtaking landscapes.

 Book your visits and tastings